tsyd/proxy-tamper/README.md

       request.url = request.url.replace(/google/g, 'bing');
     });

-    // replace all instances of 'Apple' with 'Orange' in Techcrunch articles proxy.tamper(/techcrunch.com.*\/$/, function (request) {
+    // replace all instances of 'Apple' with 'Orange' in TechCrunch articles proxy.tamper(/techcrunch.com.*\/$/, function (request) {
       // gzip encoding is not supported when tampering the body delete request.headers['accept-encoding'];